ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : UDP Connections can only generate errors on initiation due to port conflicts on the local system.

 ConnectionError:
 : Once in use, UDP throws "soft errors" (ERROR.UDP(-Lite)) upon receiving ICMP notifications indicating failures in the network.
+Additional information can also be passed, when this is available to the system (e.g. ICMP error code and quoted packet header).

 Listen:
 : LISTEN.UDP.
 Calling `Listen` for UDP binds a local port and prepares it to receive inbound UDP datagrams from peers.